Llangollen Railway

 Principal Aspiration

-To open the line extension between Carrog and Corwen
+To consolidate the railway, following the opening of the line extension between Carrog and Corwen.

 Steam Operational Locomotives: